sophie-aubert/floodit/README.md

 > For more information, read the [tests' source code in the `test`
 > directory](./backend/src/test/java/ch/comem/archidep/floodit).

-## Run the backend application in development mode
+## Run the application in development mode

 You can run the application manually by executing the following command from the
 repository: